-In 2019 one teacher achieved Proficient Teacher Status - Isaac Iturra.
+In 2020 two teachers achieved Proficient Teacher Status - Brianna Iturra and Sabrina Symington.

-No teachers moved to Experienced Teacher under the Association of Independent School's ISTAA Accreditation system and no teachers moved from Band 2 to Band 3 under the Teacher's Staff Agreement (MEA).
+4 teachers moved to Experienced Teacher under the Association of Independent School's ISTAA Accreditation system this moved these 4 teachers from Band 2 to Band 3 under the Teacher's Staff Agreement (MEA).